Image by Paul Brennan from Pixabay

 KEY POINTS:

-• To better understand any idea or solution, it is crucial to understand the context in which this idea developed.
+• To better understand any idea or solution, it is crucial to understand the context in which it developed.

-• The Grounded Architecture approach has evolved in the context of global, loosely coupled organizations that are diverse, with nonlinear growth dynamics, and under transformation pressures.
+• The Grounded Architecture approach evolved in global, loosely coupled organizations that are diverse, nonlinear, and under transformation pressure.

 • Global Scale